Hydepwns/x16-PRos/ARCHITECTURE.md

 ## Testing Architecture

 The test suite provides comprehensive coverage using standardized macros, reusable data, and automated runners.
 All test scripts and runners are in `scripts/tests/`, and all test output is written to `temp/`.
 For test structure, categories, and framework, see [tests/README.md](tests/README.md).

+**Standalone Test Binaries:**

+- Some test files (e.g., `tests/fs/dir/test_dir_consistency.asm`) can be built as fully standalone, self-contained binaries for direct execution in emulators or on hardware.
+- To achieve this, all external includes, macros, and dependencies must be removed or inlined, and all routines must be defined within the file.
+- This approach is useful for low-level or boot sector testing, and for environments where linking or test frameworks are not available.

+---

+## Modular Build & Test Separation

+- **Strict separation of test and production builds:** All test scripts and outputs are written to `temp/`, while production (release) artifacts are written to `release/`.
+Test code is never included in production builds.
+- **Modular linking logic:** Each binary (kernel, file system, apps, tests) is linked only with the modules it requires.
+No unnecessary or test modules are included in production artifacts, preventing symbol conflicts and ensuring clean builds.
+- **Standalone vs. integration tests:** Some tests are fully standalone (linked only with minimal support objects), while others are integration tests (linked with core modules).
+This distinction is reflected in the test build scripts and config files, and ensures clear test coverage.

 ---